 Model disfigured in N.Y. attack (men arrested in assault upon ex-Dallas resident Marla Hanson), Dallas Times Herald, June 6, 1986.

 Files reveal FBI investigated private life of Hudson (J. Edgar Hoover kept track of the homosexuality of Rock Hudson), Dallas Times Herald, May 18, 1986.

 Romantic link added to Estes’ LBJ story (former Lyndon Johnson aide Horace Busby confirms that Malcolm Wallace, who swindler Billie Sol Estes said murdered federal agent Henry Marshall at the behest of Lyndon Johnson, once dated Johnson’s sister, Josefa Johnson), Dallas Times Herald, March 31, 1986.

-Prostitution charges tarnish image of Ivy League school (“Hot school” image of Brown University, and how it got that way, is discussed in the context of arrest on prostitution charges of two Brown seniors [the two students’ names have been withheld temporarily from this page at the request of one of the students, but they are easily available elsewhere on the web via a Google search of obvious key terms or on commercial news databases available at major public libraries]), Dallas Times Herald, March 17, 1986.
+Prostitution charges tarnish image of Ivy League school (“Hot school” image of Brown University, and how it got that way, is discussed in the context of arrest on prostitution charges of two Brown seniors [the two students’ names have been withheld from this page at the request of one of the students, but they are available elsewhere on the web via a Google search of obvious key terms or on commercial news databases available at major public libraries]), Dallas Times Herald, March 17, 1986.